 The verses above may seem like too harsh an indictment on our neighborhood church.
 But remember that “Babylon” represents the spirit of all religions, worldwide.
 Every practitioner of religion from the witch doctor of Haiti to the leaders of the Muslims, the Hindus, the Buddhists, and all other spiritual leaders and advisers, are included in the scriptural condemnation of religion.

-In the Book of Hebrews, written to experienced Jewish Christians and applicable to all true members of the Body of Christ, we are exhorted to enter the rest of God.
-We are in the rest of God when we cease from our own striving and seek to enter that place in Christ where we think in concert with Christ; speak in concert with Christ; and act in concert with Christ.
+In the book of Hebrews, written to experienced Jewish Christians and applicable to all true members of the Body of Christ, we are exhorted to enter the rest of God.
+We are in the rest of God when we cease from our own striving, and seek to enter that place in Christ where we think, speak, and act in agreement and obedience to the will of Christ for us.
 This is what it means to be a true Christian.

 Can you see from what I have just written the difference between religion and the Divine program?
-Can you see that they are incompatible, except for such instances when religion glorifies Christ and brings us into the rest of God.?
+Can you see that they are incompatible, except for instances when religion glorifies Christ and brings us into the rest of God?

 I saw that the woman was drunk with the blood of the saints, the blood of those who bore testimony to Jesus.
 When I saw her, I was greatly astonished.
 (Revelation 17:6)

 If we knew every instance in which a true disciple of Jesus has been put to death by religious people, thinking they were doing God’s will, we would be astonished.
 The Lord Jesus Himself was put to death by religious people.